Sitecore/xmcloud-starter-dotnet/README.md

 > This is a pre-release version of the starter kit and is built against the pre-release version of the ASP.NET Core SDK.
 As such, there may be some issues with the project that are not yet resolved.
 If you encounter any issues, please report them in the [Issues](https://github.com/Sitecore/xmcloud-starter-aspnetcore/issues) section of the repo.

 The following are known issues that are being worked on:
 - **Navigation Component** - The OOTB Navigation component provided by XM Cloud currently isn't supported.
 This is being worked on and will be available in a future release.
 If you add the component to a page it can break deserialisation of the layout object and stop the page from rendering.
-In that scenario you will need to remove the component via the Content Editor.
+In that scenario you will need to remove the component via the Content Editor. **Due to this reason the Skate Park Template is not currently supported, unless you manually remove the Navigation component from the Header Partial Design.**
 - **Front End as a Service (FEaaS)** - The FEaaS components are not yet available in the pre-release version of the Starter Kit.
 - **Forms** - The Forms components are not yet available in the pre-release version of the Starter Kit.